m5stack/m5-docs/docs/en/atom/atomecho.md

      </tbody>
 </table>

->G19 / G22 / G23 / G33 has been defined, please do not reuse the above pins, otherwise atom echo will be damaged.
+>G19 / G22 / G23 / G33 has been defined, please do not reuse the above pins, otherwise ATOM ECHO will be damaged.

 ## EasyLoader